 65. The Committee was informed of the outcomes from the Fifth International Forum on Energy for Sustainable Development held in Hammamet, Tunisia, 4–7 November 2014, including the Joint Statement of the Executive Secretaries of the five United Nations Regional Commissions.
 The Committee discussed possible next steps for the Joint Statement;

-66. Member States congratulated the Executive Secretaries of the Regional Commissions for pulling together on the very important issue of sustainable energy: important in the quest to substantially reduce GHG emissions, to diversify our energy sources and increase energy security, it targets all major areas related to sustainable energy, including energy efficiency and providing a business case for renewable energy.
-Member States also welcomed that the Executive Secretaries have collectively signed up to the very straightforward objectives of the Secretary General’s SE4All initiative;

-67. Member States further noted that it is now up to each Regional Commission, within its respective mandates, to help its member States to start realizing these objectives immediately.
-In this regard, member States expressed their appreciation for the work carried out by experts on renewable energy and energy efficiency: they have drawn up work plans to establish menus of energy efficiency and renewable energy accelerators and to help countries in the region to translate these menus into customised energy efficiency and renewable energy action plans.
-The concrete outputs being produced by ECE experts on cleaner electricity production from fossil fuels, on coal mine methane, on gas, and on resource classification, can be added to these positive results.

-68. The representative of the EU and its Member States acknowledged that ECE has thus moved towards working on very concrete and results oriented activities.
-It has moved away from working on large extrabudgetary projects and on macro issues, such as the investment responsiveness and the general regulatory framework of some of its member countries, simply because other international actors, such as the IEA and the international financial institutions are much better suited to carry out that work.

 66. The United States noted that the energy sector is undergoing a profound transformation and that the ECE member states and other stakeholders have an opportunity to shape the direction of these developments in order to promote economic and energy security, and to reduce carbon emissions in the energy sector and thereby tackle the challenge posed by climate change.
 The United States welcomed the work of the Committee on these pressing issues and stated the United States’ support for the intent of the Joint Statement.
 The United States also noted that this statement is a non-binding document that can guide the work of the regional commissions and the member States, but does not commit either the commissions or the member States to any specific projects or activities.
 The United States cautioned that some of the specific language in the Joint Statement does not align with the language in other energy discussions – for example, the uses of “fair” versus “reliable” versus “universal” versus “equitable,” or the use of the “price” versus “value” of carbon – and should not prejudice the other discussions underway.
 The United States further noted its understanding that the Joint Statement’s reference to "local manufacturing” does not refer to any local content requirements, which could have implications in trade-related fora.

+67. The EU and its Member States congratulated the Executive Secretaries of the Regional Commissions for pulling together on the very important issue of sustainable energy: important because we need to substantially reduce greenhouse gas emissions, diversify energy sources and increase energy security, because we want to tackle the negative health effects of fossil fuel combustion, and because realising energy efficiency and switching to renewable energy makes perfect economic and business sense.
+They also welcomed that the Executive Secretaries have collectively signed up to the very straightforward objectives of the Secretary General's SE4ALL initiative.
+This is a simple, focused, global strategy to ensure universal access to energy, to double global energy efficiency performance and to double the share of renewable energy in the global energy mix.

+68. The EU and its Member States noted that it is now up to each Regional Commission, within its respective mandates, to help its member states to start realising these objectives: not in the long term, not tomorrow, but today.
+They expressed appreciation for the work of experts on menus of energy efficiency and renewable energy accelerators, which could help countries in the region to adopt customised energy efficiency and renewable energy action plans.
+They likewise appreciated the concrete output produced by experts on cleaner electricity production, on coal mine methane and on resource classification.
+The UNECE had thus moved towards working on very concrete and results oriented activities.
+It had moved away from working on large extra-budgetary projects, and on macro issues, such as the investment responsiveness and the general regulatory framework of some of its member countries, simply because other international actors, such as the IEA and the international financial institutions, are much better suited to carry out that work.

+69. The EU and its Member States agreed with the notes of caution made by the U.S. delegation and also believed that the procedure followed should not be a model for future action.